China's Building Spree In Poor Nations: Does It Really Help The Local Economy?

 "It could be anecdotally true that a given project was a white elephant, but it isn't systematically true," says Bradley Parks, one of the study's authors and executive director of AidData.

 Parks says that according to his team's research, there is a strong correlation between Chinese projects and economic growth in the countries where they're built.
-He also says that Chinese-financed "connective infrastructure" — things that connect people from one place to another, such as roads, bridges, railways and ports — are distributing economic growth into rural areas more evenly than traditional Western development programs.
+He also says that Chinese-financed "connective infrastructure" — things that connect people from one place to another, such as roads, bridges, railways and ports — are distributing economic growth into rural areas more evenly than traditional Western development programs have.
 That's because China favors projects that connect people and businesses from rural, remote interior areas to bigger coastal cities, where there are more economic opportunities.

-The AidData team came to that conclusion after identifying and locating more than 4,400 Chinese development projects that were implemented in 138 countries between 2000 and 2014.
-They did so using online sources, like news articles, Chinese embassy websites and field research from academics and non-governmental organizations.
+The AidData team came to that conclusion after identifying and locating more than 4,400 Chinese development projects implemented in 138 countries between 2000 and 2014.
+They did so using online sources, like news articles, Chinese embassy websites and field research from academics and nongovernmental organizations.

 "The Chinese government doesn't have a central data set that they share," Parks says.
-"But there's a huge amount of information that is scattered across the web."
+"But there's a huge amount of information that is scattered across the Web."

-Then they looked at nighttime satellite images from the U.S. Defense Meteorological Satellite Program's Operation Line Scan satellites.
+Then they looked at nighttime satellite images from the U.S. Defense Meteorological Satellite Program's Operational Linescan System satellites.
 Parks says that it's "reasonably well-established in [academic] literature" that nighttime light is a good indicator of household income – more light means that families in that area have more money.

-The AidData team measured changes over time, starting back in 2000 and going up to 2013, in the amount of light visible within a certain distance from China's connective infrastructure.
-They found that in the later images, light was not just concentrated in the immediate vicinity of the projects.
-It spread within the provinces and districts where they were built, as well as between provinces and districts.
+The AidData researchers measured changes over time, starting back in 2000 and going up to 2013, in the amount of light visible within a certain distance from China's connective infrastructure.
+They found that in the later images, light was not just concentrated in the immediate vicinity of the projects, but it also had spread within the provinces and districts where they were built, as well as between provinces and districts.
 This, they say, suggests that Chinese connective infrastructure is spreading economic growth across large regions.

 Some researchers, though, say there's more digging to be done.